PaddyKavanagh/PaddyKavanagh.github.io/_build/dq_init.md

 `save_results`: boolean, optional, default=False
 &nbsp;&nbsp;&nbsp;&nbsp; save the results to file

-This will produce an output file ending with `_dq_init.fits`  Note that the `dq_init` will return the output datamodel so we set this to the `dm` variable.
+Note that the `dq_init` will return the output datamodel so we set this to the `dm` variable.